warriors-life/yokohama-proxy/README.md

-# Warriors Life
+# Warriors Life NGINX Proxy
-This is the template of Warriors Life repositories.
+This is the configuration of the NGINX reverse proxy for Warriors Life.

 ## License
 See the [LICENSE](LICENSE) file.